The Difference Between Bachelor of Arts and Bachelor of Science

 Most Popular BS Degrees

 Students enrolled in BS programs often have a particular career path in mind, as their degrees set them up to have specific skill sets.

 - Bachelor's in criminal justice

 - Bachelor's in nursing

 If you're interested in pursuing a career in business, technology and healthcare, there's a good chance the degree you earn will be considered a Bachelor of Science.

 There’s no right or wrong bachelor’s degree.
 What’s most important is deciding on a major that aligns with you personally and professionally – something you’ll enjoy studying and that can also bring you fulfillment in your career.

 Whichever path you choose will be the right one for you.
-Because with either a Bachelor of Arts or a Bachelor of Science, you’ll earn a credential that has the potential to change your world.
+Because with either a BA or a BS, you’ll earn a credential that has the potential to change your world.